UA-112830647-1

 Day 20: Trek to Annapurna Base camp (ABC) (4130 m) 4 -6 hours

 From Deurali, a steep climb on the trail and continue walking on a flat trail.
 Ascend uphill to the Machhapuchhre Base Camp (MBC) and get gorgeous views of Mt.
 Hiunchuli, Annapurna South, Annapurna I, Annapurna III, and Gangapurna mountains.
 A gentle ascend from MBC to the Annapurna Base Camp.
 Upon reaching ABC, admire the panoramic views of the Annapurna ranges and surrounding mountain peaks.
-A magical experience surrounded in the lap of mountains.
+A magical experience surrounded by the lap of mountains.
 Collect some great memories and descend to the Base Camp.
 Overnight at Annapurna Base Camp.

 Day 21: Trek back to Bamboo (2310m) (6-7 hours)